jonathanbossenger/dot-com-developer-docs/developer-tools/ssh/video-script.md

 Now that your public key is saved in your WordPress.com account, you need to attach it to your site.

-- Go to your site's *Settings* page:
+- Go to your site's *Settings* page and navigate back to the **SFTP/SSH** tab.
-    - Classic style: *Hosting → Site Settings*
-    - Default style: *Settings → Server Settings*
-- Click the **SFTP/SSH** tab.
-- Use the **SSH Keys** dropdown to select your key.
+- At the bottom of the pageuUse the **SSH Keys** dropdown to select your key.
 - Click **Attach SSH Key to Site**[4].

 Your SSH key is now set up for your site.
-When you connect via SSH, you'll be authenticated automatically using your key and not asked for your SSH password.
+When you connect via SSH, you'll be authenticated automatically using your key.
+Notice how it askes for the passphrase, but not the SSH password.

 ## **Conclusion**

-You've now enabled SSH, connected for the first time, and set up SSH keys for secure, passwordless access to your WordPress.com site.
+In this video you learned how to enable SSH, generate your SSH key and how to connect to SSH to manage your site.

 For tips on how to use shell commands, as well as frequently asked questions, check out the [official WordPress.com developer documentation on SSH](https://developer.wordpress.com/docs/developer-tools/ssh/).

 While you're there, take a look at the [section on WP CLI](https://developer.wordpress.com/docs/developer-tools/wp-cli/) for details on how to manage all aspects of your WordPress.com site via SSH.

+If you enjoyed this video, please give it a like and subscribe to our channel for more WordPress.com developer tools tutorials.